igormalheiros/Julia-Optimization/README.md

 <!-- ######### BIN PACKING PROBLEM ######### -->
-<h2> Bin Packing Problem </h2>
+## Bin Packing Problem

-Given a set of itens with different weights, assign each item to a bin such that number of total used bins is minimized.
-It is assumed that all itens have weights smaller than capacity.
+<h2>Given a set of itens with different weights, assign each item to a bin such that number of total used bins is minimized.
+It is assumed that all itens have weights smaller than capacity.</h2>

 **Solutions**